bbrown1021/Stats418Repo/README.md

 ### Third Party API (Extra Credit 5)

 In the **extra_credit** directory, run ```python3 app.py```.
-This will open a movie search using OMDB's API as well as a free API, QRcode Monkey.
+This will open a different kind of movie search using OMDB's API as well as QRcode Monkey, a free API with documentation found at https://www.qrcode-monkey.com/qr-code-api-with-logo/.

 On this page, a user can type in any movie title (Note: this search is not case or spelling sensitive like the flask app in question 3).

 ![](hw2/screenshots/extra/search_screen.png?raw=true "Initial Search Screen")